antonvw/wex/src/lsp/README.md

 ## Overview

 This library contains Language Server Process classes for wex.
-It uses the core and factory wex library (for the moment).
+It uses the ui and predecessor wex libraries (for the moment).

 This document outlines the implementation strategy for Language Server Protocol (LSP) support in the wex library.
 LSP enables integration with language servers, providing features like: